umbraco/Umbraco.Packages/bellissima/README.md

 Many thanks to [Markus Johansson](https://www.enkelmedia.se/blogg/2023/11/18/resources-for-umbraco-14-bellissima-new-backoffice) for taking the initiative on collecting these resources, and to everyone listed below who has been working and learning in public.
 As this is a public repo, if we are missing any resources please raise a PR to add them.

 > [!TIP]
-> Visit the `package-development` channel in the [Umbraco Discord Server](https://discord.com/channels/869656431308189746/882984798719729704) to read Bellissima discussions from the last few months, and post your own questions if can't find answers elsewhere.
+> Visit the `package-development` channel in the [Umbraco Discord Server](https://discord.com/channels/869656431308189746/882984798719729704) to read Bellissima discussions from the last few months, and post your own questions if you can't find answers elsewhere.

 ## The Front-end Technologies